-If you don't want your server to be federated with Portal for ArcGIS anymore, remove the federated server using the portal website.
+If you don't want your server to be federated with your ArcGIS Enterprise portal anymore, remove the federated server using the portal website.
 Your hosted service items remain in the portal but they are disconnected from their services in ArcGIS Server.
 This means that members will not be able to access, share, or use these services in the portal.
 Additionally, any existing ArcGIS Server services that were imported during the federation process are removed from the portal and are no longer available.
 The services remain in ArcGIS Server until you explicitly delete them using a program such as ArcGIS Server Manager.

 After unfederating, log in to ArcGIS Server Manager and restore the security settings you were using before you federated.